 Assets and Liabilities Measured at Fair Value on a Recurring Basis

-In the prior year quarter, the Company's financial assets and liabilities measured at fair value on a recurring basis consisted of contingent consideration within Level 3 of the fair value hierarchy.
-Such amounts are not material.
+The Company's financial assets and liabilities measured at fair value on a recurring basis consist of contingent consideration within Level 3 of the fair value hierarchy.
+Such amounts are not material for all periods presented.